SolidWallOfCode/libswoc/doc/code/IntrusiveDList.en.rst

 intrusive list does not do memory management, the container must clean that up itself, as in the :code:`clear` method.
 A bit of care must be exercised because the links are in the elements, and these links are used for iteration therefore using an iterator that references a deleted object is risky.
-One approach, illustrated here, is to use :func:`IntrusiveDList::take_head` to remove the element before destroying it.
+One approach, illustrated here, is to use :func:`swoc::IntrusiveDList::take_head` to remove the element before destroying it.
 Another option is to allocation the elements in a :class:`MemArena` to avoid the need for any explicit cleanup.